ShreyasPrabhu26/Ship-Flow/build-server/README.md

 A containerized build service that clones projects, builds them, and uploads the build artifacts to AWS S3.

+---

 ## Overview

-This build server is designed to automate the process of building web applications and deploying them to an AWS S3 bucket.
+This build server automates the process of building web applications and deploying them to AWS.
 It:

 1. Clones a Git repository specified via environment variables
 2. Installs dependencies using npm
 3. Runs the build process
 4. Uploads the built artifacts to an AWS S3 bucket

+---

+## AWS Constructs Involved

+To provide a clearer picture of how the build service integrates with AWS, the following constructs are involved:

+1. **Amazon Elastic Container Service (ECS)**

+   - Hosts the Dockerized build server.
+   - ECS task definitions define the container runtime settings.
+   - ECS (with Fargate launch type) executes the build process without needing to manage servers.

+2. **Amazon Elastic Container Registry (ECR)**

+   - Stores and manages Docker container images.
+   - Provides a secure, scalable, and reliable registry for the build server image.
+   - Integrates with IAM for access control and ECS for container deployment.

+3. **Amazon S3**

+   - Stores the final build artifacts.
+   - Artifacts are uploaded to a specific folder path (`builds/{PROJECT_ID}/`).

+4. **VPC (Virtual Private Cloud)**

+   - Provides an isolated network environment where ECS tasks run.
+   - Includes:
+     - **Subnet(s):** Logical subdivisions of the VPC.
+     - **Internet Gateway:** Allows ECS tasks to access external resources (e.g., GitHub).

+5. **IAM (Identity and Access Management)**

+   - Controls access and permissions.
+   - The ECS task uses an **execution role** with permissions to:
+     - Pull container images from ECR (if needed).
+     - Upload artifacts to S3.

+6. **Amazon CLI (AWS CLI)**
+   - Used locally to manage AWS resources, push Docker images, and test S3 uploads.

+---

 ## Prerequisites

-- Docker
+- Docker installed locally
-- AWS account with S3 bucket and appropriate permissions
+- AWS account with ECS, S3, IAM, and VPC configured
 - Git repository containing a Node.js project with a build script

+---

 ## Environment Variables